 given command.
 This is called pinning, and is done by editing

-the central configuration file found in /bedrock/etc/bedrock.conf
+the central configuration file found in /bedrock/etc/bedrock.conf.
+Ad

 hoc can be done with